SteeltoeOSS/Documentation/api/v2/management/using-endpoints.md

-## Usage
+# Using Endpoints

 Steeltoe provides a base set of endpoint functionality, along with several implementations for exposing the endpoints over HTTP.
 HTTP implementations are provided with ASP.NET Core middleware, OWIN middleware and HTTP Modules.
 Should you wish to expose the core endpoint functionality over some protocol other than HTTPS, you are free to provide your own implementation.

+## Reference Materials

+In this section, it is helpful to understand the following:

-Regardless of the endpoint exposure method you select, you should understand how the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the management endpoints.
-You need at least a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the endpoints.
+* How the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works and an understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the endpoints.

-When developing ASP.NET Core applications, you should also understand how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
+* How the ASP.NET Core [`Startup`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Pay particular attention to the usage of the `ConfigureServices()` and `Configure()` methods.

 When adding Steeltoe Management endpoints to your ASP.NET 4.x applications, you can choose between using HTTP modules and OWIN middleware.
 If you select HTTP modules, you should be familiar with `Global.asax.cs` and how it is used in initializing and configuring your application.
 If you select the OWIN middleware approach, you should be familiar with how the Startup class is used in configuring application middleware.
 The rest of this document will refer to the HTTP Module implementation simply as ASP.NET 4.x, and the OWIN implementation as ASP.NET OWIN.

 >NOTE: You may wish to select the OWIN implementation for your ASP.NET 4.x application when you don't want to depend on `System.Web` or you also plan to use Steeltoe security providers for authentication/authorization on Cloud Foundry.

+## Endpoint Listing

 The following table describes the available Steeltoe management endpoints that can be used in an application: